MatthieuSarkis/Ising-QIP/README.md

 ![4*4 Ising configuration](./assets/ising.png "4*4 Ising configuration")

 The idea is to encode an Ising configuration in a quantum state, in an economical way in terms of the number of required qubits.
 Let us denote by $L$ the size of the square lattice.
-Let us denote q :=$\lceil\log_2L\rceil$.
+Let us denote $q :=\lceil\log_2L\rceil$.
 The number of required qubits in the quantum embedding discussed here is $n:=2q+1$, corresponding to $q$ qubits for the horizontal location, $q$ qubits for the vertical location, and $1$ 'spin qubit' containing the information on the binary value of the spin at a given location.

 Initially the state $|0\rangle^{\otimes n}$ is acted upon by $I\otimes H^{2q}$, where $H$ is the Hadamard gate, in order to produce a fully entangled state, with the spin qubit untouched.
 One obtains the following state:
 $|0\rangle\otimes\sum_{i=0,\dots,2^{2q}-1}|i\rangle$.
 Remains to implement a flip gate on the spin qubit whenever the spin at the location specific location if $+1$, and leave it untouched when the corresponding spin it $-1$.
 This is implemented by a controlled $X$ gate.
 The quantum circuit corresponding to the above Ising configuration is for instance given by: